Is there a minimum age to start officiating?

 must match your Membership Registration information exactly.
 If you registered with USA Hockey as Michael O’Toole, you must create your online profile with the same full-name (not Mike or OToole).

-Once your USAHockey.com online profile is created, using the Registration Status link under the OFFICIALS tab will will lead you to the IntraLearn Homepage.
+Once your USAHockey.com online profile is created, using the Registration Status link under the OFFICIALS tab will will lead you to the USA Hockey Courses homepage.
 Selecting Registration Status will lead you to a page that will provide your USA Hockey officials number, current year exam scores, seminar information, and 10-year registration history.
 If a piece of your registration (Seminar or Closed Book Exam) is missing at the website it means the National Office has not recieved it yet; please contact your seminar coordinator to verify its shipment.

 Note 3: Due to Federal COPPA (Child Online Privacy Protection Act) Laws, we are not allowed to receive personal information via the internet from children under the age of thirteen.
 Therefore, officials under thirteen years of age cannot create an online USAHockey.com profile.
 If your son or daughter is too young to create a profile, you may check their registration status by contacting your District Referee-in-Chief or the National Office.